vihoikka/spacerAQ_vh/README.md

 # spacerAQ_vh
 Pipeline for analyzing data in Hoikkala et al. 2020: "Shared CRISPR-Cas spacer acquisition between subtypes VI-B and II-C" (submitted to Nature).
 Currently for review purposes only.

 Typical install time: 10 min.
 Typical run time of the pipeline: 2-5 minutes without simulations, one hour with simulations.
 Required operating system: Unix (Linux, MacOS with shell bash.
 Tested only on OSX 10.14.6).
 Output: several files and folders regarding extracted spacers and their properties.
+Running the pipeline with default settings will reproduce the results presented in the manuscript.

 # Instructions
 The analysis can be run using the pipeline spacerpipeline_hoikkala_etal_2020.sh.